w5xd/RC1101/README.md

 an enclosure are <a href='enclosure.md'>here</a>.

 <h3>Parts List</h3>
 You are reading the documentation for design that uses the gen4 display device, the gen4-uLCD-32PT.
-Switch git branches if you have the older uLCD-32PTU device.
-The newer device is less expensive, and has no audio speaker, but otherwise functionally equivalent.
-It has different mounting dimensions, so the 3D printed enclosure is different for the two displays.
-The parts, except for the PCB and the enclosure, are available at digikey.
+Switch git branches if you have the older uLCD-32PTU device because it has different mounting dimensions.
+The parts to build this device, except for the PCB and the enclosure and the machine screws and nuts, are available at digikey.
 See a PDF of the parts <a href='partslist.pdf'>here</a>.
-Or link to the digikey shared shopping cart from <a href='partslist.md'>here</a>.
+Or link to the digikey shared shopping cart from <a href='https://www.digikey.com/short/z84fb8'>here</a>.

+<p>Note that the specified female headers have a 0.29 inch insulation height.
+This, combined with the 0.10 inch insulation height
+on the matching male header, is a critical dimension for the Adafruit FT232H breakout board.
+The USB port on that board will not line up with its matching hole in the enclosure otherwise.
+Also note that Adafruit has put their same part number, 2264, on both an older version of the board with a micro-USB connector, and a newer version with a USB-C connector.
+Both the old an new Adafruit boards will fit this PCB and enclosure, but of course you'll need a different cable.</p>

 <br/>Machine screws.
 <ul>